plibither8/2048.cpp/README.md

 * Linux OR Windows with a working terminal

 ### Instructions:
-1. Open your terminal in your prefered directory and clone this project:
+1. Open your terminal in your preferred directory and clone this project:
 ```bash
 $ git clone https://github.com/plibither8/2048.cpp
 ```